-Robert Krcmarov, MEconGeol, BSc(Hons), FAusIMM, FSEG, Independent Director
+Robert Krcmarov, MEconGeol, BSc (Hons), FAusIMM, FSEG, ICD.D, Independent Director

 Mr. Robert Krcmarov is a geologist and an experienced international mining executive.
-Mr. Krcmarov currently serves as a technical advisor to Barrick Gold Corporation, having previously served as an executive with that company for 13 years, and as Executive Vice President Exploration and Growth since 2016.
-He led exploration teams which have discovered multiple value adding orebodies, including several world class greenfield discoveries.
+He served as a technical advisor to Barrick Gold Corporation from 2021 to 2023 and also served as an executive with that company for 13 years, including as Executive Vice President Exploration and Growth from 2016 to 2023.
+Mr. Krcmarov led exploration teams which have discovered multiple value adding orebodies, including several world class greenfield discoveries.